-II.
-Performed by Municipal/Metropolitan/Borough District Members or by the Plenary Council f) The functions set out in no. 1 above, do not have to be formally 'assigned' to the Municipal/ Metropolitan/Borough Districts.
+I. Performed exclusively by Municipal/ Metropolitan/Borough District Members f) The functions set out in no. 1 above, do not have to be formally 'assigned' to the Municipal/ Metropolitan/Borough Districts.
 However, it is necessary to determine in each case, and in accordance with the relevant provisions, whether a function is to be performed by the Municipal/ Metropolitan/Borough District or the Plenary Council.